-Phobos- Engineering Room
+Phobos- Main Engineering

 An attempt to figure out the engineering section of Kevin Riley’s beautiful model of the refit Loknar Class- USS Phobos.